isaacarnault/aws-ec2/README.md

-# Setting up a web server on AWS using EC2 - Hands-on
+# Creating a web server on AWS using EC2 - Hands-on

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)